 - Complete a Summer Federal Cal Grant Application and submit it to the Financial Aid Office.

 Instructions for submitting your documents can be found in our Help & Contact page.

 Please note: When calculating your overall Cal Grant eligibility, the California Student Aid Commission (CSAC) considers the summer session a full semester of eligibility.
 This means your eligibility for the regular academic year will be reduced by an equivalent amount, so it is in your best interest to maximize your summer session unit count.
 Twelve (12) units are required for the full-time grant, six (6) for the half-time grant.

 Applicants for a summer session Federal Pell Grant must:

-Be undergraduate students who have not earned a first bachelor's degree prior to the start of the summer session.
+- Be undergraduate students who have not earned a first bachelor’s degree before the start of the summer session.

-Have used their full-time annual award amount for the fall 2021 and spring 2022 semesters.
-Students who did not use their full-time annual award amount must exhaust their remaining annual limit before being eligible for the additional Summer Pell Grant.
+- Have used their full-time annual award amount for the fall 2023 and spring 2024 semesters.
+Students who did not use the full amount must exhaust their remaining annual limit before becoming eligible for the additional Summer Pell Grant. *

 Students who do not enroll in summer courses will not use their summer Pell Grant eligibility.

 *Pell Grant Lifetime Eligibility Used (LEU): Federal regulations allow students to receive a maximum of 12 full-time equivalent semesters of Pell Grant funding while they are completing their first undergraduate baccalaureate degree.
 Using a Pell Grant during summer counts against your lifetime eligibility.
 To find out how much Pell Grant funding you have already received, and how much of your lifetime eligibility remains, please visit studentaid.gov and log in with your FSA ID.

 For more information about how the lifetime eligibility limit is calculated, please visit the Department of Education’s website.